 Things to remember

-- Acne is a medical problem that causes mild to severe outbreaks of blackheads, pimples and cysts.
+- Acne is a medical problem that causes outbreaks of blackheads, pimples and cysts.

-- The triggers for acne include some of the hormones associated with puberty and stress.
+- The triggers for acne include some of the hormones associated with puberty and the menstrual cycle.

 - Self-help strategies include cleansing the affected areas, using water-based make up and resisting the urge to squeeze or pick at spots.

-- See your doctor or pharmacist for information about possible treatments.
+- See your doctor or pharmacist for information about other possible treatments.

 You might also be interested in: